UNITED STATES

 granted and issued

-Share-based compensation expense of $ and $ was recognized in “Selling, general and administrative expenses” in the accompanying Consolidated Statements of Operations during the three months ended September 30, 2023 and 2022, respectively, and $ and $ was recognized during the nine months ended September 30, 2023 and 2022, respectively.
+Share-based compensation expense of $ and $ was recognized in Operating expenses in the accompanying Consolidated Statements of Operations during the three months ended September 30, 2024 and 2023, respectively.
+Share-based compensation expense of $ and $ was recognized in Operating expenses in the accompanying Consolidated Statements of Operations during the nine months ended September 30, 2024 and 2023, respectively.

 Shares | Weighted Average Grant Date Fair Value | |||||||